-QUALITY INDICATOR 1: - Health Not observed Yes No 6.1.1 Do any custodies reporting illness, a medical complaint or injury have their concerns recorded on their PER (This includes where use of C&R techniques, restraint or physical force have been applied)? x 6.1.2 Do custodies have access to healthcare or medical treatment where required, within one hour? x 6.1.3 If medical care cannot be provided within one hour, do the CCU staff ensure appropriate care is provided until the medical provider attends? x 6.1.4 Is there at least one staff member trained in emergency first aid on duty in the CCU at any given time? x 6.1.5 Has access to the nearest defibrillator been identified? x 6.1.6 Is all prescribed medication accurately documented on PER forms and are staff aware of procedures for dispensing? x 6.1.7 Is any prescribed medication in the possession of a custody available as per prescription instructions? x 6.1.8 Is the CCU appropriately equipped for the prevention and control of infection? x In summary, is any treatment provided in custody undertaken by an appropriately qualified professional and meets accepted standards and timescales? x Free text 1 Recommendations/Advisories/Good Practice
+QUALITY INDICATOR 1: - Health Not observed Yes No 6.1.1 Do any custodies reporting illness, a medical complaint or injury have their concerns recorded on their PER (This includes where use of C&R techniques, restraint or physical force have been applied)?
+X 6.1.2 Do custodies have access to healthcare or medical treatment where required, within one hour?
+X 6.1.3 If medical care cannot be provided within one hour, do the CCU staff ensure appropriate care is provided until the medical provider attends?
+X 6.1.4 Is there at least one staff member trained in emergency first aid on duty in the CCU at any given time?
+X 6.1.5 Has access to the nearest defibrillator been identified?
+X 6.1.6 Is all prescribed medication accurately documented on PER forms and are staff aware of procedures for dispensing? Х 6.1.7 Is any prescribed medication in the possession of a custody available as per prescription instructions?
+X 6.1.8 Is the CCU appropriately equipped for the prevention and control of infection?
+X In summary, is any treatment provided in custody undertaken by an appropriately qualified professional and meets accepted standards and timescales?
+X Free text 1 There was no signage to direct people to the nearest d efibrillator.